polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 - **Inter-Hart Communication interrupt aggregators (IHCIA)**

 ![ihc-overview](images/ihc-overview.png)

+<a name="inter-hart-communication-channel-ihcc"></a>

 ### Inter-Hart Communication Channel (IHCC)

 The Icicle Kit Reference Design's AMP subsystem provides ten Inter-Hart Communication channels (IHCC) of which:

 - Four are dedicated for communication between the monitor hart (E51) and applications harts (U54's) using the Hart Software Services (HSS)
 - One is assigned for communication between two software contexts at operating system level using the RPMsg protocol

 The five remaining channels are not used by the software.
 These free channels could be used to extend the inter-hart communication if required.